 Product demand for our PC business has historically been closely associated with consumer spending on home repair and remodeling projects, and therefore, trends in existing home sales serve as a leading indicator.
-Overall, the market for existing homes are showing some improvements.
-According to the National Association of Realtors® ("NAR"), total existing-home sales rebounded at a record pace in June showing signs of a market turnaround after three straight months of sales declines caused by the pandemic.
-According to the NAR, total existing home sales increased 20.7 percent since May, although overall home sales were down 11.3 percent from a year ago.
+Overall, the market for existing homes have rebounded and are showing strong demand during the past several months.
+According to the National Association of Realtors® ("NAR"), total existing-home sales grew in September for the fourth consecutive month.
+According to the NAR, total existing home sales increased 9.4 percent from August, and up 20.9 percent from a year ago.
+The increased buying activity is attributed to record-low interest rates and higher demand for existing homes, which includes buyers of vacation homes given the flexibility to work remotely.

-According to the Leading Indicator of Remodeling Activity ("LIRA") reported by the Joint Center for Housing Studies of Harvard University, expenditures for improvements and repairs to owner-occupied homes are expected to slow by the middle of next year as the COVID-19 pandemic continues to unfold.
-LIRA projects annual declines in renovation and repair spending of 0.4 percent by mid-2021 as the pace of home improvement and repairs tapers off.
+According to the Leading Indicator of Remodeling Activity ("LIRA") reported by the Joint Center for Housing Studies of Harvard University, moderate gains in homeowner spending for improvements and repairs are expected through much of 2021 as initial concerns of a possible pandemic-induced downturn have largely dissipated.
+The Remodeling Futures Program is no longer providing a downside range for its home remodeling outlook, given the resilience of housing markets.
+The LIRA projects annual growth in renovation and repair spending of 4.1 percent by the first quarter of 2021 with gains softening to 1.7 percent by the third quarter of 2021.